mcbeem/regsim/readme.md

 The `regsim()` function can generate non-normal data via the optional `skewness=` and `kurtosis=` arguments.
 (These are passed to `lavaan`'s `simulateData` function via `...`).

-In this case the model will be a simple regression of *Y* on *X*, but the variables will be generated tuch they they are skewed and kurtotic.
+In this case the model will be a simple regression of *Y* on *X*, but the variables will be generated such they they are skewed and kurtotic.
 The `skewness=` and `kurtosis=` arguments expect a vector of these values for each variable in the data-generating model.
 However, I do not understand how the underlying `simulateData()` function orders the variables.
 Thus, I find it necessary to experiment with the order, each time plotting the the first generated dataset (via the `$data` output component) until the desired result is obtained.

 I intend to generate data such that *Y* is severely skewed and *X* is not.
 I will try specifying `skewness=c(4,0)`, hoping that the skewness will be applied to *Y*.
 Also, it is important to note that skewness and kurtosis are not independent; skewness implies kurtosis.
 If *κ* is the full kurtosis of a distribution, and *γ* is the skewness, then the following inequality must be satisfied.

 *κ* ≥ 1 + *γ*<sup>2</sup>

 Non-normal data generation in `regsim()` is based on the algorithm presented by Vale and Maurelli (1983, as implemented in `lavaan`'s `simulateData()` function) and is quite sensitive to the kurtosis value.
-Successful convergence appears to require kurtosis values well above those that would satistify the inequality given above.
+Successful convergence appears to require kurtosis values well above those that would satisfy the inequality given above.
 Through trial and error I discovered that a kurtosis value of 26 or higher is needed to simulate data with a skewness of ±4.
 This is an extreme level of non-normality.

 ``` r
 result_2 <- regsim(reps=1000, n=500, true.model="Y~.5*X",